Skip to main content

 }

-The callback token is one-shot per work item and tied to the conversation that is waiting.
+The callback credential is one-shot per work item and tied to the conversation that is waiting.
 Don't log it, don't reuse it.
-See Webhooks for the full model.
+The header name and format are integration-specific — for example TOBi requires a literal token header (see Webhooks); other flows may use a different header name from the original outbound request.

 5. Retry with backoff and idempotency